ry-v1/Notes/SQL Performance Explained.md

     - An index whose definition contains functions or expressions is a so-called function-based index (FBI).
     - Instead of copying the column data directly into the index, a function-based index applies the function first and puts the result into the index.

+##### User-Defined Functions
+    - It is, not possible to refer to the current time in an index definition, neither directly nor indirectly.
+    - Only functions that always return the same result for the same parameters functions that are deterministic—can be indexed.

+##### Over-Indexing
+    - Every index causes ongoing maintenance.
+Function-based indexes are particularly troublesome because they make it very easy to create redundant indexes.
+    - Unify the access path so that one index can be used by several queries.
+    - Always aim to index the original data as that is often the most useful information you can put into an index.

+##### Parameterized Queries
+    - Bind parameters—also called dynamic parameters or bind variables—are an alternative way to pass data to the database.
+    - Instead of putting the values directly into the SQL statement, you just use a placeholder like ?, :name or @name and provide the actual values using a separate API call.
+    - Two good reasons to use bind parameters in programs:
+        - Security :
+            - Bind variables are the best way to prevent SQL injection.
+        - Performance :
+            - Databases with an execution plan cache like SQL Server and the Oracle database can reuse an execution plan when executing the same statement multiple times.
+It saves effort in rebuilding the execution plan but works only if the SQL statement is exactly the same.
+If you put different values into the SQL statement, the database handles it like a different statement and recreates the execution plan.
+            - When using bind parameters you do not write the actual values but instead insert placeholders into the SQL statement.
+That way the statements do not change when executing them with different values.